5 Minute Read

-Once you have your bases covered financially, it’s time to start house hunting.
+Once you have your bases covered financially, it’s time to start house hunting and go through the home buying process.
 Talk with a professional agent about your financial goals so they can help you find a home that fits your budget.

 Dave’s real estate Endorsed Local Providers (ELPs) understand how important it is to you to buy a home you can afford, so you can trust that your ELP won’t pressure you to consider homes that would bust your budget.